esmanning/al-folio-esmanning.github.io/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
 description: Some of the cool things I've made and contributed to.
+Caveat: None of this page has been updated since around 2021.
 nav: true
 display_categories: [work, fun]
 horizontal: false